Israel – Norway Tax Treaty

 Convention on the Prevention of Double Taxation

-The agreement between the Governments of Israel and Norway regarding the avoidance of double taxation was signed in November 21, 1966 and entered into force on March 31, 1965.
+The agreement between the Governments of Israel and Norway regarding the avoidance of double taxation was signed on November 21, 1966, and entered into force on March 31, 1965.

 Applicability of the MLI

-Both Norway and Israel have signed the “Multilateral Convention to Implement Tax Treaty-Related Measures to Prevent Base Erosion and Profit Shifting” (MLI).
-Israel signed the agreement on June 7, 2017, and ratified it on January 1, 2019.
-Norway also signed the MLI on June 7, 2017, and a ratified it on July 17, 2019.
+Norway and Israel have signed the “Multilateral Convention to Implement Tax Treaty-Related Measures to Prevent Base Erosion and Profit Shifting” (MLI).
+Israel signed the agreement on June 7, 2017, and ratified it on September 13, 2018.
+Norway also signed the MLI on June 7, 2017, and ratified it on July 17, 2019.

 Residency for Tax Purposes in Norway